Addons

 setup_[NAME].sh

 This file is a simple shell script which is executed when the administrator installs the service (or module) in the system configuration.
 It is automatically executed as root.
-Three variables are passed to the script:
+These variables are passed to the script:

-• $ADMIN_PASSWORD: The password of the administrator which is used for the ldap instance or the system user “systemv” which has also admin rights with sudo
+• $ADMIN_PASSWORD: The password of the administrator which is used for the LDAP instance or the system user “systemv” which also has admin rights with sudo

 • $IP: The IP address of the server

-• $LDAP_DC: The domain component of the ldap instance
+• $LDAP_DC: The domain component of the LDAP instance

 An example of setup_nocodb.sh would be: